GEO5915 – Ecological Climatology

 Bachelors’s degree within one of the following topics:

-- Meteorology/hydrology/geography/geology (Geosciences)
+- meteorology/hydrology/geography/geology (Geosciences)

-- Ecology/evolution (Biosciences)
+- ecology/evolution (Biosciences)

 - 10 credits overlap with GEO9915 – Ecological Climatology.

-There are two compulsory weeks with teaching activities.
-One week early in the semester at UiO with lectures and computer laboratory exercises, and one week in the middle of the semester as a field trip to a selected location in Norway.
+There are two compulsory weeks with teaching activities: one week early in the semester at UiO with lectures and computer laboratory exercises, and one week in the middle of the semester as a field trip to a selected location in Norway.
 During these two weeks, the students will orally present results of exercises.

 Also, the teaching will include the following:

-Before the first-week teaching material will be made available and preparations are required as self-study.
+Before the first week, teaching-material will be made available and preparations are required as self-study.

-Between the two weeks, students will work on individual assigned topics, leading to the submission of an obligatory report before the second week.
+Between the two weeks, students will work on individually assigned topics, leading to the submission of an obligatory report before the second week.
 Also, students will work on the material being prepared for the second week.

-After the second-week students will work in groups on assigned topics, leading to the submission of an obligatory group report before the final examination.
+After the second week, students will work in groups on assigned topics, leading to the submission of an obligatory group report before the final examination.